happy-travel/LoggerMessageGenerator/README.md

 `dotnet pack`

-`dotnet tool install LoggerMessageGenerator -g --add-source ./nupkg`
+`dotnet tool install HappyTravel.LoggerMessageGenerator -g --add-source ./nupkg`

 #### Install steps (for installing github packages, internal use):
 1. Run command prompt and navigate to target project (where log events should be generated)
 2. Run command
-`dotnet tool install LoggerMessageGenerator -g`
+`dotnet tool install HappyTravel.LoggerMessageGenerator -g`

 #### Uninstall steps:
 1. Open command prompt
 2. Run command

-`dotnet tool uninstall LoggerMessageGenerator -g`
+`dotnet tool uninstall HappyTravel.LoggerMessageGenerator -g`

 #### How to use:
 1. Add `LogEvents.json` file to the project folder, in which `LoggerExtensions.g.cs` should be generated.